Updated · Mar 22, 2023

 1. Use a VPN service!

 This is by far the best and the easiest way to browse the net anonymously.
-But how does a VPN service help you hide IP address online?
+But how does a VPN service help you hide your IP address online?

 Well, here’s an example to understand this better.